 So, why all the excitement about and interest in Tesla?
 Are they merely wasting time and resources on pie-in-the-sky ideas?
 After all, they literally sent one of their cars into space?
-In this article, we explore over 20 statistics about Tesla.
+In this article, we explore over 26 statistics about Tesla.
 You’ll see that there’s a reason why Elon Musk is, at the time of writing this article, the richest man in the world.

-Tesla Stats: Production Stats & Revenue:
+Tesla Stats: Production Stats, Revenue & More :

 - 1. It Was Founded in 2003

 - 2. In 2008 It Launched Its First Production Car

 - 3. It Designed the First Premium All-electric Sedan

 - 4. Model 3 Is the First Electric Car to Pass 1 Million Sales